Leyrer-PNP/domino-c-api-samples/samples/misc/nif/readme.txt

 2. Checks whether the collection is up to date.
 3. Checks whether the note is in the view.
 4. Reads the entries and gets the last updated time of the NSF file.
+5. Reads the entries and prints them in JSON format.

 ENVIRONMENTS
 -----------------------